zdharma-continuum/zinit/README.md

     Completions are not automatically installed, but user can run `zplg creinstall %HOME/github/{directory}`, etc.

 * 23-05-2017
-  - New `ice` modifier: `if`, to which you can provide a conditional expression
+  - New `ice` modifier: `if`, to which you can provide a conditional expression:

     ```SystemVerilog
     % zplugin ice if"(( 0 ))"